chetree/iot_tls/README.md

 https://github.com/TELUS-Emerging-IoT/Quectel-BG96-Firmware-Upgrade

 - Also, the Cinterion modem might also require a firmware update to function correctly.
 Watch this space for the fix to be posted soonly.

-## Licensing Information

-This project makes use of Python, GoLang, and code developed by Thales.

-Thales code located here: https://github.com/ThalesGroup/iot-safe-middleware